In 30 seconds…

 Hair transplantation is an increasingly popular option, but it is far more intrusive and disruptive than taking Finasteride and/or Minoxidil.
 In fact, the pattern of hair loss is shown to continue after the human hair is transplanted, so you’ll have to use these medications anyway – in order to prevent further hair loss in the months and years after the hair transplant operation.

 A Cure in the Future?

-While both of these treatments can work to stop hair loss, there is also hope that in the future, male pattern baldness can be cured.
-A drug called Cyclosporin A, which was originally produced as an immuno-suppressant to help donor organ recipients, was found to have the positive side effect of boosting hair growth of those taking it.
+A drug called Cyclosporin A, for example, which was originally produced as an immuno-suppressant to help donor organ recipients, was found to have the positive side effect of boosting hair growth in those taking it.
 And while taking immuno-suppressants as a healthy man isn’t going to be a good idea, scientists are working on a way to make a version of the drug purely as a hair growth treatment.
-So, perhaps, there are exciting times ahead for those with MPB.

 If you think you are suffering from male pattern baldness, chatting with one of our accredited clinicians is the right thing to do.
 Manual treatment packages can easily be ordered online without any need for awkward conversations, and delivered – discreetly – to your door.